mvazquezgts/ChaLearn_2021_Looking_at_People_Large_Scale_Signer_Independent_Isolated_SLR_CVPR_Challenge/README.md

 python3 ensemble_multi.py --set val --inputs eval/msg3d_joint_aug_drop_resize_tta/ eval/msg3d_bone_aug_drop_resize_tta/
 ```
+-- work-dir.
+Directorio de salida de la fase de evaluación: logs and outputs.
+-- config.
+Fichero de configuración a utilizar.
+-- weights.
+Ruta del modelo preentrenado utilizado para estimar las predicciones.
+-- device.
+Indicate the gpu to use.

+-- set.
+Specify which set we are combining 'val' or 'test'.
+-- inputs.
+Define the paths where the output files of the evaluation phase from the command that precedes it are located.
+Up to 2 models separated by a space are allowed.
+In case you want to combine more than 2 outputs, just change the **nargs** parameter inside the ensemble_multi.py file depending on how many results you want to combine.

+As can be seen in the previous commands, it uses the pre-trained model and work-dir included in this repository.

 ## Generate predictions.csv

 To generate the prediction file that would later be uploaded to the platform, we evaluated using the previous weights in a similar way to how we have evaluated, but in this case using the data from the test set.
-This test set lacks the corresponding annotations, so the performance of the following executions does not provide any value.
+This test set lacks the corresponding annotations, so the performance of the following executions does not provide any value hasta disponer de sus correspondientes anotaciones que actualmente todavía no están liberadas y hasta subir las propias predicciones a la plataforma no se puede obtener el resultado.
 This time, we use the parameter '--csv' to generate the corresponding file 'predictions.csv'.

 ```